Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Quantile Graphical Models

 \subsection{$\mathcal{W}$-Conditional Quantile Graphical Models}

-In this section we discuss an useful extension of the QGMs discussed in Sections \ref{sec:Quantile-Graphical-Independence} and \ref{sec:Quantile-Graphical-Prediction}.
-It allows for conditioning on additional events $\varpi \in \mathcal{W}$ which is a possibly infinite collection of events.
-(By abuse of notation, we let $\varpi$ to denote the event and also the index of such event.
-For example, we write $\Pr(\varpi)$ as a shorthand for $\Pr( W \in \Omega_\varpi)$) This is motivated by several applications where the interdependence between the random variables in $X_V$ maybe substantially impacted by additional observable events.
-This general framework allows to accommodate different forms of conditioning.
-The main implication of this extension is that the QGMs are now graph processes indexed by $\tau \in \mathcal{T} \subset (0,1)$ and $\varpi \in \mathcal{W}$.
+In what follows, we discuss an extension of the QGMs discussed in Sections \ref{sec:Quantile-Graphical-Independence} and \ref{sec:Quantile-Graphical-Prediction} to allows for conditioning on a (possible infinity) family of events $\varpi \in \mathcal{W}$.\footnote{With a slight abuse of notation, we let $\varpi$ to denote the event and also the index of such event.
+For example, we write $\Pr(\varpi)$ as a shorthand for $\Pr( W \in \Omega_\varpi)$.} Such extension is motivated by several applications in which the interdependence between the random variables in $X_V$ maybe substantially impacted by additional observable events (e.g. downside movements of the market).
+This general framework allows different forms of conditioning.
+The main implication of this extension is that QGMs are now graph processes indexed by $\tau \in \mathcal{T} \subset (0,1)$ and $\varpi \in \mathcal{W}$.